Feeding the Creative Process: the Diets and Disciplines of a Healthy Writer

 It matters when the people around you support you and don’t make a big deal about your diet or the things you can’t (or choose not to) eat.
 It means even more when they help you out along the way or show that they care by being considerate and consistent.

-TAKEWAY: You will gain strength in community and gain courage from encouragement.
-Surround yourself with people you challenge you but also encourage your choice to make positive changes in life.
+TAKEWAY: You will gain strength in community and gain courage in encouragement.
+Surround yourself with people you challenge you but also encourage your choice to make positive changes.

 People will always ask questions about your choices, both creative and personal.
 I’ve definitely dealt with my fair share of questions, along with the occasional insult or jeer.